aridjayarecipes/cutesrecipes.web.app/content/post/2313-simple-way-to-prepare-any-night-of-the-week-dried-prune-jam.md

 1. Soak the dried prunes in red wine overnight.
 1. Add the wine soaked dried prunes, sugar, and lemon juice into a pot.
 Simmer while mashing with a wooden spatula.
-1. When it becomes your preferred thickness, it&#39;s done!
+1. When it becomes your preferred thickness, it's done!
 Pour it into a clean bottle, and store.